urbanware-org/xicht/README.md

 The project was once written in 2015 using *Microsoft Visual Studio 2012 Express* (if I remember it right) and before uploading it here the binary has been compiled with _Visual Studio 2015 Community Edition_.

 Feel free to modify!

+### Compatibility

+#### Tray icon

+Notice that the tray icon feature only works properly on Windows, yet.

+When using it on other platforms, it works so far, but the handles of the icons cannot be deleted.
+This leads to a slow but steadily increasing memory consumption.
+Displaying it for a few minutes should not be a problem, rather than permanently enabling it.

 [Top](#xicht-)